learn-co-curriculum/react-forms/README.md

 If we tried to do this using an uncontrolled component, the input would be entered regardless, since we don't have control over the internal state of the input.
-In our `onChange` handler, we'd have to roll the input back to its previous value, which is pretty tedious!.
+In our `onChange` handler, we'd have to roll the input back to its previous value, which is pretty tedious!

 ## Resources
 - [React Forms](https://facebook.github.io/react/docs/forms.html)